trickerror/Hello-World/README.md

 Yo!

 This is my edited thingy that shows I've committed.
-Thanks alot to my buddy who visited a few months ago to get this ball rolling.
-He is a treat.
+Someone is attempting to murder me.
 Nom NOM NOM NOM.
+Lack sleep whoah.